ismasan/ismaelcelis.com/content/posts/practical-railway-oriented-pipelines-in-ruby.md

 ## The result class

 A generic `Result` wraps values passed through the pipeline, and can be in one of two states: `Continue` or `Halt`.
-The values themselves can be anything relevant to the domain, but `Result` offers a consistent interface for handling them in the pipeline, as well as metadata such as user input, errors and arbitrary context.
+The values themselves can be anything relevant to the domain, but `Result` offers a consistent interface for handling them in the pipeline, as well as metadata such as user input, errors and arbitrary context (I'll describe some of this in a separate article).

 ```ruby
 # Initial result